tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/view-and-monitor-lcm-requests/view-and-monitor-lcm-requests.md

 In this lab, you will:

 * Understand the different components of a Work Request view
-* View and monitor the status of Work Requests created using the Java Management Service user interface
+* View and monitor the status of Work Requests created using the Java Management Service console interface
-* Cancel a Work Request using the the Java Management Service user interface
+* Cancel a Work Request using the the Java Management Service console interface

 ### Prerequisites